QuickMonkeys/node-react/README.md

 Webpack is used to create the javascript bundle of the project (see webpack.config.js and webpack.config.prod.js).

-Foreman is used to start two services: Webpack, that's responsible for watch changes and recompile code and node to run the web server (see server.js).
+Foreman is used to start two services:
+    * Webpack, that's responsible for watch changes and recompile code
-(it's possible to configure react hot loader to improve productivity).
+    * node to run the web server (see server.js).

 To get the code: